 - Financial Aid for Minorities

 - Hispanic Association of Colleges and Universities (HACU)

 - Scholarship Hunter

 If you are notified you have been awarded a scholarship you will first need to report that to the Office of Financial Aid and Scholarships so we can make a note on your financial aid awards that funds are expected.
-You can disclose this through my.ucmerced.edu under Outside Resources link on the Accept or Decline Aid section.
+You can disclose this through my.ucmerced.edu, under the Resources/Additional Information tab, in the Accept/Decline Awards section.
 We will then add that award as an “Estimate” to your financial aid award package within 5-7 business days.
 You will receive an email when that has been completed.
 “Estimated” funds will not be used or applied to your balance until the funds are actually received from the Agency.

 Some scholarship agencies will mail the check directly to UC Merced and we will apply it to your award package.
 Some agencies will mail the check to the student.
 Either way you should report the funds through your portal as listed above.